Local Offer Description

 Our aim is to provide for the your child’s needs within the group.
 All children irrespective of their special needs are encouraged to join in with activities on offer, if appropriate to their developmental understanding to help reach their full potential.
 We provide a differentiated curriculum to meet individual needs and abilities and activities are planned to reflect each individual child’s interests and learning styles.
 Children’s interests and developmental needs form the foundations of what staff already know and are consolidated and built upon to support children in their development and learning and these strategies will be used in supporting your child along their learning and development journey in our nursery.

-Your child will be assigned a key person who ensures that your child’s individual needs, views, care and education are carefully monitored.
-Child also have a Learning Journal, which records their development whilst at our nursery.
+Your child will be assigned a key person who will work in partnership with parents and support your child’s learning and development.
+The keyperson will ensure that your child's individual needs, views, care and education are carefully monitored.
+Child also have an online Learning Journal, which records their development whilst at our nursery.

 We encourage our staff to be mindful and to adapt the learning environment to meet the needs of the children in our care i.e. fitting a ramp to allow access to the outdoor play area

-We also use a system of planning, implementing, monitoring, evaluating and reviewing - Earley Years Intervention Plan (EYIP) for children with educational needs.
+We also use a system of planning, implementing, monitoring, evaluating and reviewing - This information is used to complie an individual care, lerning and development plan.
 Our aim is to work with parents and other support agencies to ensure that we meet the child’s individual needs effectively by using a multi disciplinary approach.

 Our inclusive practices include;